tourkaman/PDC-support-web/documents/running/running_jobs/software.rst

    `Available Software <http://pdc-software-web.readthedocs.io/en/latest/>`_

-In the software page you can also find what versions is available.
+In the software page you can also find what versions are available.
 Each software have instructions on how to load and use the software.
-If you don't find the version or a specific software, you can either (temporary) create it in your `cfs` directory or :ref:`Contact PDC <contact_support>` and ask us to install it.
+If you don't find a version or a specific software, you can either (temporary) create it in your `cfs` directory or :ref:`Contact PDC <contact_support>` and ask us to install it.

 [More about Licence and policy etc should also be here?]